zimmra/MMM-homeassistant-sensors/README.md

 | `icons`              | `[array{}]` | Define specific icons for spesific values (see example below).
 You can use the icon names from the: [MaterialDesignIcons](https://materialdesignicons.com/).|
 | `replace`            | `[array{}]` | Define specific values that will be owerriden by the specified values.|

+### Template options
+- Use the %v% in the name and unit strings to the the "value" string from the sensor.
+- Use the %d% in the name and unit strings to the the "last update date" string from the sensor there.
+- Use the %t% in the name and unit strings to the the "last update time" string from the sensor there.

 ## Sensor icon options
 | value                | Icon | Description |
 | -------------------- | ---- | ----------- |